mathekalawrence/MERN-Stack-Week1/README.md

 - Node.js (v18 or higher)
 - MongoDB (local installation or Atlas account)
 - MongoDB Shell (mongosh) or MongoDB Compass

-## Submission

-Your work will be automatically submitted when you push to your GitHub Classroom repository.
-Make sure to:

-1. Complete all tasks in the assignment
-2. Add your `queries.js` file with all required MongoDB queries
-3. Include a screenshot of your MongoDB database
-4. Update the README.md with your specific setup instructions

 ## Resources